Privacy Notice - How we use your personal information

 If you apply to work for us or you work for us the information we hold about you will have been provided by yourself, we also collect information about you from internal sources, such as your manager, and in some cases, external sources, such as referees and government agencies like the Disclosure and Barring Service.
 For further information please see our Privacy Notice for Job Applicants and Employees.

-We also collect information from you if you or you act on behalf of anyone who receives care and support from us.
-For further information please see our Privacy Notice for Service Users.
+We also collect information from you if you act on behalf of anyone who receives services from us.

 When using our websites we collect four main types of information from visitors: